ballerina-attic/inter-microservice-communication/README.md

 ### Developing the service

-Let's get started with the implementation of the `trip-management.bal`, which acts as the middle man to coordinate the interactions between passenger management and dispatcher.
+Let's get started with the implementation of the `trip-management.bal`, which acts as the interface to coordinate interactions between passenger management `passenger-management.bal` and  dispatcher `dispatcher.bal`.
+The dispatcher be act as an middleman which will coordinate Driver and Passenger.
+(The overall coordination seems to be very simple).
+However lets walk through each implementation
 Refer to the code attached below.
 Inline comments added for better understanding.

 ![alt text](/images/trip-management.png)